 A student who cannot write the final examination due to incapacitating illness, severe domestic affliction or other compelling reasons can apply for a deferred final examination.
-Such an application must be made to the student's Faculty office within 48 hours of the missed examination and must be supported by a Statutory Declaration (in lieu of a medical statement form) or other appropriate documentation (Calendar section 23.5.6).
+Such an application must be made to the student's Faculty office within 48 hours of the missed examination.
 Deferred examinations are a privilege and not a right; there is no guarantee that a deferred examination will be granted.
 Misrepresentation of Facts to gain a deferred examination is a serious breach of the Code of Student Behaviour.